canonical-ols/snapstore-snap-docs/en/airgap.md

 # be asked some survey questions about the intended proxy usage.
 sudo snap-proxy register --offline --channel=edge --arch=amd64
 ```

+Add the `--https` option to the above `register` command if client devices are
+expected to use HTTPS to connect to the proxy and follow the [HTTPS
+setup](https.md) before continuing.

 The result of the above is a tarball `offline-snap-store.tar.gz` that is then
 moved to the target host machine for the air-gapped Snap Store Proxy.